Hugoberry/powerquery-io/docs/Combiner/Combiner.CombineTextByDelimiter.md

 ## Description

-Returns a function that combines a list of text values into a single text value using the specified delimiter.
+Returns a function that combines a list of text using the specified delimiter.

 ## Syntax